 - Paying a copying fee for the number of pages that the will or other probate document contains.
 These fees usually range from $1 to a few dollars per page.

 - Providing a self-addressed stamped envelope for mailing the copies if the request is not made in person.

 What to Do if You Cannot Locate Probate Records Online

 If you do not have any luck in locating the appropriate probate court's dockets online, then you can try the following:

 - Go to the probate court in person and ask for assistance in locating the documents.
 In most cases, the clerk will be able to look up the estate information by using the decedent's legal name, and if an estate has been opened, you will be able to view the actual probate file and request copies of applicable documents.

 - Call the probate court and ask how to obtain copies of documents.
 Some probate clerks will be very helpful, while others not so much.

-If you are unsuccessful after trying all of the above suggestions, then chances are a probate estate has not been opened for the decedent in question.
-If you believe that a probate estate should have been opened, then consult with an estate planning attorney in the area where the decedent lived in order to determine all of your options.
+If you are unsuccessful after trying all of the above suggestions, your chances are that a probate estate has not been opened for the decedent in question.
+If you believe that a probate estate should have been opened, you should consult with an estate planning attorney in the area where the decedent lived in order to determine all of your options.

 Probate records deal with the distribution of a deceased person's estate and care for their dependents.
 A local court creates a probate record after an individual dies, and it includes information like the date of death, family relationships, names of spouse and any children, and value of assets.